learning-zone/angular-basics/README.md

 </div>

 #### Q. ***What are the advantages with AOT?***

 1. **Faster rendering:** The browser downloads a pre-compiled version of the application.
 So it can render the application immediately without compiling the app.
 2. **Fewer asynchronous requests:** It inlines external HTML templates and CSS style sheets within the application javascript which eliminates separate ajax requests.
-3. **Smaller Angular framework download size:** Doesn't require downloading the Angular compiler.
+3. **Smaller Angular framework download size:** Doesn\'t require downloading the Angular compiler.
 Hence it dramatically reduces the application payload.
 4. **Detect template errors earlier:** Detects and reports template binding errors during the build step itself
 5. **Better security:** It compiles HTML templates and components into JavaScript.
 So there won't be any injection attacks.

 #### Q. ***What are the ways to control AOT compilation?***

 You can control your app compilation in two ways
 1. By providing template compiler options in the `tsconfig.json` file
 2. By configuring Angular metadata with decorators

 #### Q. ***How to optimize loading large data in angular?***

 **Load Time Performance**

 1. **AOT**: The Angular Ahead-of-Time (AOT) compiler converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase before the browser downloads and runs that code.
 Compiling your application during the build process provides a faster rendering in the browser.
 2. **Tree-shaking**: This is the process of removing unused code resulting in smaller build size.
 In **angular-cli**, Tree-Shaking is enabled by default.
 3. **Uglify**: It is the process where the code size is reduced using various code transformations like mangling, removal of white spaces, removal of comments etc. For webpack use uglify plugin and with angular-cli specify the “prod” flag to perform the uglification process.